AshburnLee/perceptrons_and_logic_gates/README.md

 ![alt text](./design.png)

-* Use of this classifier:
+* After traing ,test this classifier using a sample:
 ```python
 #[5.9, 3.0, 5.1, 1.8] is the sample for testing
 >>>import gatesAsSndLayer as gate